pulzze/autoflow-documentation/docs/Documentation/advanced-guide/security/api-level-security.md

 - **Authentication**: OpenAPI allows you to define authentication methods for your API.
 You can specify authentication schemes such as API keys, OAuth 2.0, JWT (JSON Web Tokens), or basic authentication.
 These authentication schemes can be documented and enforced through OpenAPI.

-    &gt; Refer to Server Level Security documentations to learn how to configure server authentication &gt;
+     Refer to Server Level Security documentations to learn how to configure server authentication

     Example